rdwatters/wattersio/content/rightpoint.md

 Chris,

 Thanks so much for taking time out of your busy schedule to speak with me today.
 I've mapped a small selection of samples to the list of responsibilities from the [job description for the senior content strategist position][jobdescription].
-I greatly look forward to further conversation on this position, your team, and Rightpoint as a whole.
+I greatly look forward to further conversations on this position, your team, and Rightpoint.

 &mdash; Ryan